NeutroniumCore/neutronium-vue-command-mixin/README.md

 Call the corresponding command with the argument `arg`

-Example usage (using semantic ui):
+Example usage, declaring buttoncommand component in a .vue file (using semantic ui):

 ```javascript
 <template>